 Fair Housing Training

-Fair Housing Training for Home Owners Associations will be held on November 15, 2022 from 4-6pm
+Fair Housing Training Basics for Tenants will be held on Friday, December 15, 2023 from 5 - 7pm.

 If you are interested in joining the Fair Housing Interested Parties List, please sign up below.
 Information including notifications of trainings and opportunities for participation will be delivered to your inbox.